jmonlong/manu-vggafannot/manuscript.md

 `vg` is available at [https://github.com/vgteam/vg](https://github.com/vgteam/vg).
 Bandage-NG is available at [https://github.com/asl/BandageNG](https://github.com/asl/BandageNG).
-The Sequence Tube Map is hosted at [https://github.com/vgteam/sequenceTubemap](https://github.com/vgteam/sequenceTubemap)
+The Sequence Tube Map is hosted at [https://github.com/vgteam/sequenceTubemap](https://github.com/vgteam/sequenceTubemap) The modified version of the Sequence Tube Map used to make Figure {@fig:tubemap} is available in the `quay.io/jmonlong/sequencetubemap:vggafannot` Docker container.

 The analysis presented in this manuscript is documented in the repository at [https://github.com/jmonlong/manu-vggafannot](https://github.com/jmonlong/manu-vggafannot)[@repo].
 It contains scripts used to prepare the annotation files, commands and automated pipelines used to annotate them in the pangenome, and helper scripts to summarize the output files.

-The annotations of the HPRC v1.1 pangenome were deposited on Zenodo at `??ZENODO_LINK??`{.red}.
+The annotations of the HPRC v1.1 pangenome were deposited on Zenodo at `https://doi.org/10.5281/zenodo.13904205`.
 This includes gene annotations, repeats from RepeatMasker, simple repeats and segmental duplications.
 A coverage track for the seven ENCODE ATAC-seq samples is also available in this repository.